Gilia leptantha

 Gilia leptantha is a species of flowering plant in the phlox family known by the common name fineflower gilia.

-It is native to California and southern Nevada, where it grows in open mountain and desert habitat.
+It is native to California and southern Nevada, where it grows in open mountain and desert habitats.

 Description

 Gilia leptantha is a small, mostly erect herb with a glandular stem often coated in cobwebby fibers.
 The leaves are arranged in a rounded basal rosette, each leaf divided sharply into many subdivided lobes.

 The top of the stem is an inflorescence of a few pink to lavender flowers with yellow and white throats.
 The base of the flower is a thin, glandular tube.